 For instance, search orders, bench warrants, and criminal summons also come from this source.
 So, apart from arrest warrants, you can also find information on these judicial decrees through the magistrate’s court.
 The office also maintains information on arrest records from Marion County.

 On its part, the county clerk also plays a crucial role in the area’s judicial makeup.
 The clerk of court and his deputies have been put in charge of maintaining the court dockets database.
 This is a central, civil, and criminal court records repository that details every matter that the judiciary has ever heard.

 Of course, it would be wrong to ignore the sheriff’s office when looking for information on Marion County’s active warrants and arrests.
 After all, this agency has the task of serving all outstanding warrants, procuring these detention directives, and processing the offenders upon arrest.
 To put it simply, you can approach any of these three justice agencies for your warrant search.
 However, if you need additional information, you will need to pick the source after due consideration.
 These offices are located at:

 - The Police: PO Box 1348, Fairmont, West Virginia 26554

 - The court: 217 Adams St, Fairmont, WV 26554

 - The clerk of court: PO Box 1267, Fairmont, West Virginia 26554

 In the ten years from 1999 onwards, approximately 4000 crimes were reported in Marion County, West Virginia.
-Of these cases, almost 10% were violent criminal acts including murder at 30 instances and rape at 390 occurrences.
+Of these cases, almost 10% were violent criminal acts, including a murder at 30 instances and rape at 390.
 Through the decade, there was a rise of nearly 40% in the rate of violent criminal acts.